Can you tell when a chatbot is fooling you?

 They can be useful.
 Users have reported real value: a stroke survivor practising speech recovery at any hour without imposing on a human caregiver; an isolated older user getting consistent daily verbal interaction unavailable elsewhere in life; people processing bereavement they couldn't externalise to friends; journaling-with-a-responder that improves real-world relationships.
 The product's defining quality — unconditional availability without social cost — is genuinely something some people need.

-The risks come from the commercial logic.
-A system rewarded for keeping conversation alive escalates to keep it interesting; outside reviewers have documented bots introducing unprompted violence or self-harm content in otherwise innocent roleplay.
-The persona itself collapses the safety surface — refusals, crisis-resource pointers, and pushback that a neutral assistant would offer often don't fire inside a romantic or character frame, as the Character.AI / Sewell Setzer testimony to the U.S. Senate makes plain.
+The risks come from persona-as-product.
+A system rewarded for keeping a relationship alive escalates to keep it interesting; outside reviewers have documented bots introducing unprompted violence or self-harm content in otherwise innocent roleplay.
+The persona itself collapses the safety surface — refusals, crisis-resource pointers, and pushback that a neutral assistant would offer often don't fire inside a romantic or character frame, as the U.S. Senate testimony in the Sewell Setzer bereavement case makes plain.
 Memory features create a perceived continuity that runs ahead of the actual data store.
-Subscription plus months of accumulated history produce a real sunk cost that anchors users in.
-When Replika changed its model in 2023, long-term users reported genuine grief — over a relationship that, on the bot's side, never existed.
+Months of accumulated history with a named character produce a real sunk cost that anchors users in.
+When a leading companion app changed its model in 2023, long-term users reported genuine grief — over a relationship that, on the bot's side, never existed.

 7. Six habits that catch most of this

 Six habits that take less than a minute apiece and catch the vast majority of cases above.
-Each one counters one of the failure modes.
+The first four target specific failure modes; the last two are general backstops that apply across all of them.

 - Verify before you cite.
 Anything you'd put your name on — facts, statistics, sources, code that touches money or safety — gets a 30-second independent check.
 (Counters hallucination.)